Dpeta/PesterchumOnlineButSilly/README.md

 # PesterchumOnlineButSilly
-JavaScript-only Pesterchum Client (it's a bit too goofy and silly)
+Static JavaScript Pesterchum client (it's a bit too goofy and silly)

 Pretty much the only thing I've ever made using JavaScript, so it's really not very good.
 Hopefully at least passably secure though; all content from the server is escaped and the live server has a fairly strict content security header. ([observatory](https://observatory.mozilla.org/analyze/pesterchum.online))